Target level of study

 3D printing (plastic/metal)

-Each of these visits is prepared, within the university, by the professional in charge of the visit.
-These interventions conclude with case studies.
+Each of these visits is prepared within the university by the professional in charge of the visit.
+These presentations conclude with case studies.

-The professionals met during the interventions of this UE participate in the industrialization phase of the innovative product by providing their technical expertise.
+The professionals encountered during this EU's interventions participate in the industrialization phase of the innovative product by contributing their technical expertise.

 Innovative project for apprentices